gopuneet/Teaspoon/README.md

 credit_card_test_results = Teaspoon.spoonful(scenario: ['Pay with credit card'])
 ```

-Additionally, if you just want to check the results on the **master** branch (a name well known), you can just add it.
+Additionally, if you just want to check the results on the **master** branch (a name well known), you can just add it:

 ```ruby
 credit_master_test_results = Teaspoon.spoonful(branch: ['master'], scenario: ['Pay with credit card'])